What is Advanced Practice Nursing?

 - Order and interpret lab results and other diagnostic studies

 - Develop differential diagnoses

 - Maintain patient records

-- Evaluate patient’s response to plan of care and modify
+- Evaluate patient’s response to plan of care and modify as needed

 - Provide patient/family counseling and education